bsorrentino/maven-confluence-plugin/README.md

 May 2015 (in development)

-  * New build-in variables for automated release version publishing in Confluence of your maven project that managed under GIT and JIRA.
+  * New build-in variables for automated release version publishing in Confluence of maven projects that managed under GIT and JIRA.
   The plugin will automaticaly extract list of resolved JIRA issues since previous version.
 Thanks to [Anton Reshetnikov](mailto:resheto@gmail.com) for feature development.